New PwC report identifies five tests for building a fairer future

 PwC set out to identify how the public define ‘fairness’, if they perceive themselves as being treated fairly and how they perceive the role of government in facilitating a fair society.
 The overwhelming majority (81%) of respondents define fairness as ensuring that everyone is given an equal opportunity to achieve.
 The survey also found that fairness starts with everyone having access to food and shelter, being free from poverty and where children can access high quality education.

-However, across the UK, only 30% of respondents agree that society is fair, falling to 22% in the North West and East of England and to 20% in the South West.
+However, across the UK, only 30% of respondents agree that society is fair, but this rises to 33% across Yorkshire & Humber but falls to 22% in the North West and East of England and to 20% in the South West.
 London (45%) and Northern Ireland (37%) are the regions’ most likely to believe that society is fair.
 Across the 12 UK regions, people living in urban areas are 48% more likely to believe that society is fairer than those living in rural areas.

 Based on the survey results and on extensive engagement with senior UK government officials, and leaders in public sector service provision and business, PwC has created a framework of five tests for fairness.
 These draw on best practice elsewhere, including New Zealand’s Wellbeing Budget priorities and on PwC and Demos’ rolling research into Good Growth for Cities where health and happiness - and not merely wealth - is a measure of fairness in society.